-While the term “real-time marketing” has had multiple different meanings over time in the media, marketers still think of web personalization for the most part.
+Clearly, while the term “real-time marketing” has had multiple different meanings over time in the media, marketers still think of web personalization for the most part.

+Additionally, marketers are mostly concerned with how they can increase business metrics like customer retention (43% of respondents say this is their biggest marketing challenge) and conversion rates (57%).
 It just so happens they believe real-time marketing is the potential cure to these challenges.
 Stating that real-time marketing’s greatest benefits are “marketing effectiveness” (higher conversion), and customer satisfaction and retention.

 Why is “real-time marketing” being used to describe clever content creation and product placement, when most marketers believe real-time marketing actually means marketing to your audience in real-time with dynamically personalized content and offers?

 It’s the same reason why the term “web personalization” initially started to decline in the first place.

 The media and the majority of the market have yet to discover a tangible web personalization solution that most marketers can easily start using.